 Now is a time when we can lay claim to hope.
 Not just for ourselves, but for children around the world who once loved to dance – freely, exuberantly, effortlessly, and with abandon!

 You can help mend small hands and feet, help cure little ones of leprosy, and help them dance again.

-Please give hope this Easter – to that little girl or little boy who will be told they have leprosy today.
+Please give hope to that little girl or little boy who will be told they have leprosy today.

 They don’t want chocolate, or toys.
 They just want to be able to dance again.
 Your gift can transform the life of a child like Akifah.
 It will be so precious.

-A little girl like Akifah, will thank you more than words can express for their gift of hope this Easter.
+A little girl like Akifah, will thank you more than words can express for their gift of hope.

 Be assured that your gifts will be used to help children suffering from leprosy, and its effects.

 Thank you for reading this letter.
 Thank you for understanding the need.